Nate-Huerd/fantastic-umbrella/README.md

-# E-commerce Back End Starter Code
+# Fantastic Umbrella - Week 13 Challenge

 ## Description
 The goal of this project is to build the back-end for an e-commerce site.
 As a user working in the command-line, I can view the Categories, Products, and Tags of the seeded information.
 I can also search for one specifically, add one, update one, or delete one.
 This follows the CRUD methodology.